Samruddhi-ds/Air-Quality-Index-Prediction/README.md

-* We can see that the AQI is decreases after January 2020, this might be because of the COVID Pandemic.
+* We can see that the AQI has decreased after January 2020, this might be because of the COVID Pandemic.
 Industries were completly closed; Transport was halted for 5-6 months.
 So due to that we can see the Decline in AQI During 2020.

 #### Hourly visualisation of AQI